GDPR Data Mapping: A How-To Guide

 Gaining consent is an integral part of building relationships and trust.
 When you set up a cookie consent management program, you can ensure compliance with worldwide privacy laws and build trust with one line of code.
 In a cookieless future, it's important to shield your customers from data collection without their consent.

-The Osano staff is a diverse team of free thinkers who enjoy working as part of a distributed team with the common goal of working to make a more transparent internet.
-Occasionally, the team writes under the pen name of our mascot, “Penny, the Privacy Pro.”
+Osano Staff is pseudonym used by team members when authorship may not be relevant.
+Osanians are a diverse team of free thinkers who enjoy working as part of a distributed team with the common goal of working to make a more transparent internet.

 Osano is used by the world's most innovative and forward-thinking companies to easily manage and monitor their privacy compliance.